 She received her MA in teaching and moved farther south to a beautiful town on the Kentucky/Tennessee border.
 There, she taught seventh grade world history for several years, a job that brought her immense joy and lots of laughs.
 She returned to her hometown to be closer to family and taught high school history to a fabulous and diverse bunch of students in a county two doors south.

 Sarah finds poetry tucked under rocks and dangling from front porch swings.
 In light and in shadows.
 In beauty and in hurt.
-She loves to cook, read, and travel and feels grateful for the life she has.
+She loves to cook, read, travel, and feel summer dirt on her hands, and she feels grateful for the life she has.
 Sarah and her husband live in the now.